EMDR Protocols for Substance Use & Problematic Behaviors

 In this blog, we’ll explore specialized interventions such as DeTUR, CravEx, the Feeling-State Addiction Protocol (FSAP), Flashforward, Idealization, and the Two-Hand Interweave.
 We’ll look at how each one fits into EMDR Phase 1 History Taking and Treatment Planning, how EMDR Target Selection and EMDR Target Sequencing adapt in the context of substance use, and what the research says about their effectiveness.

-Why Addiction Focused EMDR Matters
+Why Addiction Focused EMDR is important

 However, because substance use recovery is complex, these protocols should be considered within the broader context of EMDR Phase 1 History Taking and EMDR Addiction Treatment Planning.
 That means carefully assessing readiness, monitoring for dissociation, and ensuring safety before moving into deeper processing.